zoeblairfriedman/ttny-backend-2021/README.md

 From Brooke: My biggest challenge was trying to figure out how to translate the designs on Figma into HTML and CSS.
 Even though Figma has CSS values for our designs, they didn't fit the screen size the application was built for so I had to learn how to resize everything or work around it.
 Due to time constraints, I wasn't able to code out the text in a wavy pattern like our prototype.
 I figured out how to animate the letters, but getting them to statically form a wave turned out to be really challenging.

 Zoe speaking for Maxine who is furiously coding away: Maxine came late to the group and had to be brought up to speed on other people's work really quickly!
 This was due to the last minute loss of her previous team.
 While a helpful framework (like React!) might have made it all a bit easier/faster to build, creating this all in vanilla JavaScript provided an additional layer to the challenge.
 Also, Maxine has a young child at home, and took this all on while seeing to the needs of her family as well!
 The quiz logic was super challenging and she really busted her butt figuring it out.
-And the database she was working with while she was figuring it out before the backend went live was very small, which was a challenge.
+And the database she was working with while she was figuring it out before the backend went live was very small, which made it tricky.
 She also had a bunch of github noobs on her team and was on a huge time crunch to get the quiz inside of a modal.
-As of the writing of the read me our modal is moving with our train——good luck, Maxine!
+As of this composition, our modal is moving with our train——good luck, Maxine!

 ## Accomplishments that we're proud of

+"Im just so happy we finished" - Maxine

 "Getting the button to sit over the snowglobe!
-It seems like the smallest thing, but it took me a while to figure out how to layer the divs so everything was where I needed it to be."
+It seems like the smallest thing, but it took me a while to figure out how to layer the divs so everything was where I needed it to be." - Brooke

 "I am also very proud of my animations: the shaking globe, moving train and falling snow!
-It was really fun to animate the page."
+It was really fun to animate the page." - Brooke

 "This is going to sound crazy, but my proudest moment was submitting a pull request this morning that was a change to someone else's code!
-Working with other people in git scares the hell out of me and I finally feel like it's starting to make sense."
+Working with other people in git scares the hell out of me and I finally feel like it's starting to make sense." - Zoe

 "I'm proud that I was the 'Backend Engineer' on this project!
-I spend so much time in React these days, it was really cool to contribute an API that was all a love letter to my city!"
+I spend so much time in React these days, it was really cool to contribute an API that was a love letter to my city!" - Zoe

 ## What we learned

+We've learned a LOT about GitHub and working with remote teams.

 ## What's next for ArtGlobe

+Expanding the database of activities and locations as well as their accompanying details would make the ArtGlobe even more magical.
+With more time for styling, ArtGlobe would become more mystifying.